brodieG/vetr/DEVNOTES.md

 ## Notes for the next day

+Currently working through trying to delay the construction of error messages to the very last minute.

+Seems like the main issue is that that in VALC_evaluate, we need to change from a simple LISTSXP to some homegrown object containing all the errors.
+The major issue we're going to have here is that we need to make sure that the protection stack works out since as we've heading right now the VALC_res needs to be protected explicitly since it contains non-SEXP crap in it.
+Most likely we'll need to change that to be a SEXP that contains the vector messages in component pieces plus the ancillary stuff.

+All this is to delay having to call pad_or_quote or smprintf business.
+Have to wonder if we truly optimized those, maybe we could just skip worrying about these?
+Seems like no matter what we'll have to create some CHARSXPS...

+We'll need to figure out how to update VALC_process_error to deal with the new format.

 ## NSE?

 Is it possible to allow the functions to accept arbitrary language objects and